AndrazSt11/RInS/src/observation_model/results/READ_ME.txt

 RIS: Observation model
-In this observartion model we have compared dlib CNN face detector and openCv dnn face detector.
+In this observartion model we have compared dlib HOG + SVM face detector and openCv dnn face detector.

 Experiment setup:
 Testing enviroment consisted of an image of human face placed on a wall and additional items such as books, plant and workout mat.